yesyinka/blog_source/_posts/2013-11-10-digging-up-django-class-based-views-2.markdown

 In all those cases that cannot be easily solved by one of the generic display CBVs, your way goes through other classes: `RedirectView`, `TemplateView`, and `View`.
 The documentation for these base views is [here](https://docs.djangoproject.com/en/1.5/ref/class-based-views/base/), while the source code is in [views/generic/base.py](https://github.com/django/django/blob/stable/1.5.x/django/views/generic/base.py).

-I'm not going to fully describe those views; I want however to point out some peculiarities.
+I'm not going to fully describe those views; I want however to briefly point out some peculiarities.

 `View` is by now an old friend of us; we met it when we discussed the `as_view()` and `dispatch()` method.
-It is the most generic view class and can be leveraged to perform very specialized tasks such as rendering pages without templates (for example when returning JSON results).
+It is the most generic view class and can be leveraged to perform very specialized tasks such as rendering pages without templates (for example when returning JSON data in AJAX techniques).

 `TemplateView` is the best choice to render pages from a template keeping in the meanwhile freedom as regards the context content.
 Chances are that this is going to be the view you will use the most after `ListView` and `DetailView`.
 Basically you just need to inherit from it and define the `get_context_data()` method.
 As you can see from the [source code](https://github.com/django/django/blob/stable/1.5.x/django/views/generic/base.py#L147) `TemplateView` answers to GET requests only.